-The dress code is designed to insure the health and safety of students and to avoid distractions to the educational process, while preserving the basic rights of individuals.
-Unsafe or inappropriate is defined as anything which could undermine the morale or endanger the physical well being of a student.
+The dress code is designed to ensure the health and safety of students and to avoid distractions to the educational process, while preserving the basic rights of individuals.
+Unsafe or inappropriate is defined as anything which could undermine the morale or endanger the physical well-being of a student.
 It is our belief that good taste and judgment are keys to proper attire and appearance.

 - Shorts may be worn to school if they are no shorter than five (5) inches above the top of the kneecap.
 No biking shorts, spandex, or tight fitting shorts/clothing may be worn.